milkey-mouse/BamboozLED/README.md

 # Layers

 The first (bottommost) layer is the background.
 The initial layer order is determined by connection order: each client to connect to the server gets a new layer on top of all the others.
+Layers can be reordered, however: see [Moving layers](#moving-layers).
 BamboozLED will [composite](https://en.wikipedia.org/wiki/Alpha_compositing) layers on top of each other.

 # OPC API